porthfind/Python/README.md

 Python
 ======
-This repository is where I will have all my personal python projects developed on my free time.
+This repository is where I have all my personal python projects developed on my free time.

 Python projects:
 <p>1 - Hangman Game - Done</p>